awslabs/aws-academy-educator-toolkit/demos/aws-cli-notebook/README.md

 - Select _Create notebook Instance_.
 - Give the notebook instance a name
 - Select either ml.t2_medium or ml.t3_medium for the instance type.
 This is in the free tier for the first 2 months after you start using Sagemaker.
+- Select the role you created for the IAM role
 - Expand _Git repositories_
 - Select _Clone a public Git reposnitoty to this notebook instance only_
 - Enter `https://github.com/awslabs/aws-academy-educator-toolkit.git` as the repository